saylordotorg/course_cs405/Unit03.md

+---
+layout: default
+title: "CS405: Artificial Intelligence"
+course_description: "An introduction to the fundamental concepts and techniques of intelligent systems.
+Explores state-space and problem-induction representations of problems, heuristic methods, and how these methods can be applied to artificial intelligence problems."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Constraint Satisfaction** <span id="3"></span>
 *AI applications are built upon the idea of a problem statement with constraints.
 In AI, we must work within those constraints in order to